Yuvaraj2026/UCLMScProject/README.md

 # UCLMScProject

-This is the R code for UCL MSc Project.
+You will find the R code for UCL MSc Project.
+You will also find the output separately.